studiozeffa/react-native-training-course/notes/lists.md

 ## Text truncation

 Sometimes, you don't want `Text` to wrap when it reaches the end of its container.
+This is especially true when rendering list items.

 You can use the `numberOfLines` prop to truncate text after a specific number of lines.

 ``` jsx
 return (